 Individual bumps can last two to four months.
 But the disease can spread to other areas if the bumps come in contact with an uninfected area of skin, or if you touch a bump then touch an uninfected area.
 In most people, all lesions go away within six to nine months.
 However, in some people with weakened immune systems, the disease can last for years.

 The only way to prevent molluscum contagiosum is to avoid close contact with people who have the disease.

 The infection may heal on its own after several months.

 However, you or your child may want treatment to decrease the risk of infecting others and spreading to other parts of the body.
-The bumps can be removed by freezing them with liquid nitrogen, destroying them with acids or other caustic substances, or surgically scraping them off the skin.
-In some cases, however, these treatments can cause scarring or skin discoloration.
+Your doctor can remove the bumps in the office.
+He or she can freeze them with liquid nitrogen or scrape them off the skin.

-In people with HIV, it's harder to get rid of the bumps.
+In people with HIV and other conditions that weaken the immune system, it's harder to get rid of the bumps.
 However, if the immune system is improved by treating the HIV with HAART (highly active antiretroviral therapy), the lesions often go away on their own.